AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Remembering his sainted grandmother, Macrina, and his spiritual fathers, Origen and Clemens Alexandrinus, we can understand his disclaimer.[^339]

-Notwithstanding Basil\'s probable belief in the final restoration, he employs as severe language in reference to the sinner\'s sufferings as do any of the fathers who have left no record on the subject of man\'s final destiny.
-He says: \"With what body shall it endure those interminable and unendurable scourges, where is the quenchless fire and the worm punishing deathlessly, and the dark and horrible abyss of hell, and the bitter groans, and the vehement wailing, and the weeping and gnashing of teeth, where the evils have no end.\"[^340]
+Notwithstanding Basil's probable belief in the final restoration, he employs as severe language in reference to the sinner's sufferings as do any of the fathers who have left no record on the subject of man's final destiny.
+He says: "With what body shall it endure those interminable and unendurable scourges, where is the quenchless fire and the worm punishing deathlessly, and the dark and horrible abyss of hell, and the bitter groans, and the vehement wailing, and the weeping and gnashing of teeth, where the evils have no end."[^340]

 ### Eulogies of Basil.

-He is said to have had learning the most ample, eloquence of the highest order, forensic powers unsurpassed, literary ability unequaled, \"a style of writing admirable, almost inimitable, proper, perspicuous, significant, soft, smooth and easy, and yet persuasive and powerful;\" as a philosopher as wise as he was accomplished as a theologian.
+He is said to have had learning the most ample, eloquence of the highest order, forensic powers unsurpassed, literary ability unequaled, "a style of writing admirable, almost inimitable, proper, perspicuous, significant, soft, smooth and easy, and yet persuasive and powerful;" as a philosopher as wise as he was accomplished as a theologian.
 Erasmus gives him the pre-eminence above Pericles, Isocrates and Demosthenes, and ranks him higher than Athanasius, Nazianzen, Nyssen and Chrysostom.
-And Cave exhausts eulogy and panegyric in describing his \"moral and divine accomplishments,\" and closes his account by saying: "Perhaps it is an instance hardly to be paralleled in any age, for three brothers, all men of note and eminency, to be bishops at the same time."[^341] He might have added --- and with a sister their full equal.
+And Cave exhausts eulogy and panegyric in describing his "moral and divine accomplishments," and closes his account by saying: "Perhaps it is an instance hardly to be paralleled in any age, for three brothers, all men of note and eminency, to be bishops at the same time."[^341] He might have added --- and with a sister their full equal.

-Basil\'s grand spirit can be seen in his reply to the emperor, when the latter threatened him, should he not obey the sovereign\'s command.
+Basil's grand spirit can be seen in his reply to the emperor, when the latter threatened him, should he not obey the sovereign's command.
 His noble answer compelled the emperor to forego his purpose.
-Basil said he did not fear the emperor\'s threats; confiscation could not harm one who only possessed a suit of plain clothes and a few books; he could not be banished for he could find a home anywhere, as the earth was God\'s, and himself everywhere a stranger; his frail body could endure but little torture, and death would be a favor, as it would only conduct him to God, his eternal home.
+Basil said he did not fear the emperor's threats; confiscation could not harm one who only possessed a suit of plain clothes and a few books; he could not be banished for he could find a home anywhere, as the earth was God's, and himself everywhere a stranger; his frail body could endure but little torture, and death would be a favor, as it would only conduct him to God, his eternal home.

 ### The Mass of Christians Universalists.

-Basil says in one place, in a work attributed to him, \"The mass of men (Christians) say that there is to be an end of punishment to those who are punished.\"[^342] If the work is not Basil\'s, the testimony as to the state of opinion at that time is no less valuable: \"The mass of men say that there is to be an end of punishment.\"
+Basil says in one place, in a work attributed to him, "The mass of men (Christians) say that there is to be an end of punishment to those who are punished."[^342] If the work is not Basil's, the testimony as to the state of opinion at that time is no less valuable: "The mass of men say that there is to be an end of punishment."

 ## Gregory Nyssen.